Car Design - from sketch to 3D animation

 7 - Physics! - Now that the model is ready, the driving behavior of the car can be simulated.
 It takes a while to find the right values.
 But when the car first tears through the corner, sinks through its suspension and tries to maintain grip, the design really comes to life.

 8 - Sleep - To leave aside the production of the rest of the parts in the animated film, after more than 5 weeks of work, the film is fully rendered as a movie file on my desktop.
-I turned in a fantastic project with a very ambitious deadline.
+I ran a fantastic project with a very ambitious deadline.
 It was worth all the effort, but I could use a few good nights' sleep now.